New-Horizons-SPM/scanbot/docs/configuration.md

 # Configuration
-scanbot_config.ini is the Scanbot configuration file that is loaded from ~/scanbot on startup.
+When running Scanbot in browser, terminal, or Zulip modes, you must create the scanbot_config.ini configuration file which gets loaded from ~/scanbot on startup.
+<strong>When running Scanbot as web app, see [here](../web-app/#configuration)</strong>.

 ## TCP Connection
 For communicating with Nanonis V5 software, you must configure the TCP settings.